 In addition to their regular forecasts, country panellists were asked to provide estimates of the growth of corporate profits in their respective economies between now and 2027.
 As is our usual practice, the data is measured as the average percentage change over the previous calendar year.
 Not surprisingly, the individual profits definitions differ according to local custom and data availability.
 However, following discussions with forecasters from our country panels, the definitions outlined below were considered as the most widely accepted economic measures of corporate profitability.
 The resulting consensus forecasts represent mean averages of the panellists’ forecasts.
 Readers should note that the groups of survey respondents may be smaller than those listed on our main country forecast tables.

 Our surveys for Corporate Profits cover each of the countries listed below, and are conducted twice a year in May and November.
-The table and text commentary below represents a portion only of this special survey taken from our November 2016 issue of Consensus Forecasts.
+The table and text commentary below represents a portion only of this special survey taken from our May 2022 issue of Consensus Forecasts – G7 and Western Europe.

 Definitions (all in nominal terms and all on a national accounts basis except Japan and Norway)

 United States:- Pre-tax Corporate Profits with capital consumption and inventory valuation adjustment, i.e. after allowance for depreciation and for the impact of inflation on inventories.

 Japan:- Pre-tax Corporate Recurring Profits with capital consumption and inventory valuation adjustment, all industries excluding financial and insurance.

 Germany:- Gross Entrepreneurial and Property Income, excludes all wage and salary income but includes that from interest and dividends.